pakx/VClipMangler/devlog.md

 - account for long media uri, such as from youtube, by displaying a truncated version; see formatMediaUri()
 - edited showPlaylists() to sort case-insensitive
 - added optional ini-file setting `backupFolder`; defaults to `playlistFolder`; this is the folder into which playlist backups will be placed (just so playlistFolder looks less cluttered); added tests; while it would be better to default backupFolder to playlistFolder/bak, Lua has no native facilities for folder-management to create that "bak" folder, and vlc's own vlc.io.mkdir seems ureliable; e.g.
-  > lua warning: Error while running script C:\ProgramFiles\vlc-3.0.18\lua\extensions\VclipMangler.lua, function (null)(): ...gramFiles\vlc-3.0.18\lua\extensions\VclipMangler.lua:1135: VLC lua error in file /builds/videolan/vlc/extras/package/win32/../../../modules/lua/libs/io.c line 247 (function vlclua_mkdir)
+  > lua warning: Error while running script C:\ProgramFiles\vlc-3.0.18\lua\extensions\VClipMangler.lua, function (null)(): ...gramFiles\vlc-3.0.18\lua\extensions\VClipMangler.lua:1135: VLC lua error in file /builds/videolan/vlc/extras/package/win32/../../../modules/lua/libs/io.c line 247 (function vlclua_mkdir)
 - added boolean `clip.hasEditsInVw` to track if curtrent clip in view has edits; this flag is cleared when clip is saved to list (even if not yet to file) via the "Update" button; this helps show the clip-secn as saved, while clips in the clips-secn show edits; `clip.hasEdits` keeps its old behavior -- it persists until the playlist is saved
-- added app.utils.checkForUpdates(); uses github api to fetch `/releases` and parses content; (fyi tags: <https://api.github.com/repos/pakx/VClipMangler/tags>, releases: <https://api.github.com/repos/pakx/VclipMangler/releases>); simply checking the version of the VclipMangler.lua source file, or even checking tags, would be easier; unfortunately, checking releases is the "right" thing to do, as both the forgoing may have non-release versions
+- added app.utils.checkForUpdates(); uses github api to fetch `/releases` and parses content; (fyi tags: <https://api.github.com/repos/pakx/VClipMangler/tags>, releases: <https://api.github.com/repos/pakx/VClipMangler/releases>); simply checking the version of the VClipMangler.lua source file, or even checking tags, would be easier; unfortunately, checking releases is the "right" thing to do, as both the forgoing may have non-release versions
-- edited incorrect casing in project-name references from "VclipMangler" to "VClipMangler"; that works for browsing to the repo, but using the releases api, etc needs the correction
+- edited incorrect casing in project-name references from "VClipMangler" to "VClipMangler"; that works for browsing to the repo, but using the releases api, etc needs the correction
 - added changelog.md
 - clerical edits to comments, help
 - updated to version 0.3.0